zzragnar0kzz/C6ECEP/README.md

 - Ingame effects that instantly provide a unit its "next" promotion provide a variable amount of experience depending on the amount required for that unit's next promotion.
 Due to the way the game handles these effects, no experience will be provided if the unit has a promotion pending.
 ECEP currently does not affect any such experience in any way.

 # Misconceptions and Quirks
-- Regarding difficulty modifiers, the relevant database value for low difficulty is negative.
+- Regarding difficulty modifiers, the relevant database value for low difficulty is, by default, a negative integer.
 ECEP does not alter this value in any way.
-This means that on lower difficulties, the (major) AI players are actually earning less experience, rather than the human player earning more.
+This means that on lower difficulties, the (major) AI players are actually earning less experience, rather than the human player(s) earning more.
 Since the difficulty modifier only applies to major AI players, this also means that on lower difficulties, major AI players earn less experience than city-states.
 - Combat experience is not affected by game speed.
+- Since banked experience is stored separately from actual experience, the game interprets a balance transfer as an XP-changing event and reacts accordingly.
+When a unit with banked combat experience is promoted, human players will receive a pop-up notification when any banked experience is applied to the unit's actual experience total.
+This is a visual side-effect of the methods used to reset the unit's true experience total, and should not be interpreted by the player as an additional XP grant.

 # Localization
 ECEP's changes to ingame text involve little beyond altering the Unit Panel to reflect any banked experience in addition to the actual value, which should be accurately reflected regardless of the language in use.